duffey/spicetify-playlist-labels/README.md

 # Spicetify Playlist Labels

-Adds playlist labels to your tracklist, indicating the playlist(s) in which a track is included.
-Clicking labels jumps to the playlist and clicking the 'X' icon removes the track from the playlist.
+Adds playlist labels to your tracklist, indicating the playlists in which a track is included.
+Clicking a label jumps to the playlist.

 ![Screenshot](screenshot.png)